Disease Guide ·Obesity ·2026

 What Causes Obesity in Dogs

-Simple equation: more calories in than out.
-Overfeeding, too many treats, table scraps, and insufficient exercise are the primary causes.
-Spaying/neutering can reduce metabolic rate by 20-30%.
-Some medical conditions (hypothyroidism, Cushing's disease) contribute.
-Age-related metabolic slowdown also plays a role.
+More calories in than out.
+Overfeeding, treats, and insufficient exercise are primary causes.
+Spaying/neutering reduce metabolism by 20-30%.
+Medical conditions like hypothyroidism and Cushing's disease contribute.
 Affects roughly 56% of US dogs

 Symptoms - What to Watch For

-Can't easily feel ribs under the coat.
-No visible waist when viewed from above.
-Belly hangs low or sags.
-Decreased stamina during walks or play.
-Difficulty getting up or climbing stairs.
-Excessive panting with minimal exertion.
-Body condition score of 7-9 out of 9.
+Can't easily feel ribs.
+No visible waist from above.
+Belly hangs low.
+Decreased stamina.
+Difficulty getting up stairs.
+Excessive panting.
+Body condition score 7-9 out of 9.
 Most owners don't realize their dog is overweight

 Diagnosis - $50-$100